vim-jp / vimdoc-en / ft_hare

 2 Search one level of subdirectories

-The search depth may be any positive integer, but values higher than 2 are
+The search depth may be any positive integer, but values greater than 2 are

-unlikely to provide a tangible benefit in most situations.
+very unlikely to provide any tangible benefit and can impact performance.

 INDENTATION SETTINGS ft-hare-indent

-By default, continuation lines for "match" and "switch" conditions are
+By default, the continuation lines for "match" and "switch" conditions are

 const file = match (os::create(path, 0o644,